TobiasNx/metafacturewiki/Metamorph-Definition-Language.md

 ```

-The root element `<metamorph>` has two attributes: One indicates the Metamorph version the document it intended to work with, the second indicates the character used to separate entity names.
-Within the `<metamorph>` tag there are four sections.
+The root element `<metamorph>` has two attributes: One indicates the Metamorph version the document is intended to work with; the second indicates the character used to separate entity names.
+Within the `<metamorph>` tag there are four sections:
 The first and optional one holds metadata for the definition file.
 The second section -- also optional -- holds definition of macros.
 The `<rules>` block defines the actual transformation rules.
 Finally the optional `maps` block allows to define maps/dictionaries for lookup functionality.